ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ![fig7]({{ "/assets/debug_dqn/fig7.png"}})

-**Figure 7 - Increasingly optimistic Bellman targets and a loss function that now reflects the non-staionary target creation**
+**Figure 7 - Increasingly optimistic Bellman targets and a loss function that now reflects the non-stationary target creation**

 The loss function in Figure 7 is maybe scary for supervised learners - a increasing loss function means that your errors in predicting the target are getting worse.
 In the context of reinforcement learning this loss function is a commentary on the non-stationary target being used to train.
 Increases in loss function can actually be seen as a good thing, as this means the agent is surprised about how much return it should expect for a particular sample of experience.